AndyFake/freestore/README.md

+Testing the possibility of forking a repository to duplicate an entire template for a Netlify site, including build/deploy tools and DSL parser, all on mobile.
+Seems to work well :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>